section-engineering-education/engineering-education/content/articles/email-parser-python/index.md

 Any other email structure apart from the two, **text/plain** and **multipart**, is displayed by returning the email's content type(`get_content_type()`).

-The `type_counter()` method check how many email structure types are present in the spam and ham emails, e.g. `'text/plain', 2409`.
+The `type_counter()` method checks how many email structure types exist in the spam and ham emails, e.g. `'text/plain', 2409`.
 So, we first initiate a counter then count them for every similar structure.

 This code displays one for ham emails: